 We have examined when title transfers from buyer to seller, and here the assumption is, of course, that seller had good title in the first place.
 But what title does a purchaser acquire when the seller has no title or has at best only a voidable title?
 This question has often been difficult for courts to resolve.
-It typically involves a type of eternal triangle with a three-step sequence of events, as follows (see Figure 18.1 "Sales by Nonowners"): (1) The nonowner obtains possession, for example, by loan or theft; (2) the nonowner sells the goods to an innocent purchaser for cash; and (3) the nonowner then takes the money and disappears, goes into bankruptcy, or ends up in jail.
-The result is that two innocent parties battle over the goods, the owner usually claiming that the purchaser is guilty of conversion (i.e., the unlawful assumption of ownership of property belonging to another) and claiming damages or the right to recover the goods.
+It typically involves a type of eternal triangle with a three-step sequence of events, as follows (see Figure 9.1 "Sales by Nonowners"): (1) The nonowner obtains possession, for example, by loan or theft; (2) the nonowner sells the goods to an innocent purchaser for cash; and (3) the nonowner then takes the money and disappears, goes into bankruptcy, or ends up in jail.
+The result is that two innocent parties battle over the goods, the owner usually claiming that the purchaser is guilty of conversion of conversion of property belonging to another) and claiming damages or the right to recover the goods.

-14. The civil wrong of taking property without its owner's consent.
+^{14.} The civil wrong of taking property without its owner's consent.